Goals

 • Distortion meter and THD measurement

-• Effects ofa PFC on EMC
+• Effects of a PFC on EMC

-• Autotransformer dodecaphase bridge
+• Twelve-phase autotransformer bridge

-• Snubber/damper roles and calculation
+• Roles and calculation of a snubber

 • Multi-level converters